 A. No. The Commission's work is free to the public.
 It is your decision to determine if you need an attorney.
-However, if you have the need to appeal the decision regarding your compliant, you may decide to seek the assistance of an attorney.
+However, if you have the need to appeal the decision regarding your complaint, you may decide to seek the assistance of an attorney.

 Q. As an employer, do I have rights when a complaint is filed?

 A. Yes.
 The BCHRC conducts unbiased investigations through its neutral investigative process.
-Technical assistance is provided to employers through explanation of the investigative procedures, explaining rights of the employers, providing EEO training, and answering questions prior to complaints being filed and during the process.
+Technical assistance is provided to employers through explanation of the investigative procedures, explaining rights of the employers, providing EEO training and answering questions prior to complaints being filed and during the process.

 Q. My employer promoted another employee who is younger with less experience and training.
 I feel I’ve been discriminated against because of my age.
 Is this age discrimination?